Clover vs. Square: Which POS System Is Best For Your Business?

 If you’re considering Clover, we recommend purchasing directly from Clover to avoid inflated fees from third-party resellers.
 You get free overnight shipping, a 90-day return window, and avoid the contract headaches that come with some independent sellers.

-Clover is our overall best POS for small businesses because it combines solid hardware, flexible software, and — most importantly — the ability to shop around for the best processing rates.
-We like it for restaurants, retail stores, salons, and service businesses that have enough volume to benefit from lower interchange-plus rates.
+Clover earns its spot for businesses that have outgrown flat-rate pricing.
+It combines solid hardware, flexible software, and, most importantly, the ability to shop around for the best processing rates.
+We like it for restaurants, retail stores, salons, and service businesses that have enough volume to benefit from lower interchange-plus rates and don’t mind a contract.

 The hardware is easy to set up, the App Market expands functionality without switching platforms, and the 90-day free trial gives you real time to evaluate before committing.